 Li is a former Forrester Research analyst, founder of Altimeter Group and co-author of Groundswell, the breakthrough 2008 book that provided the first demographic profiles of social media users as well as a rigorous methodology for evaluating the ROI of social programs.
 In this book, she builds on some of the economic models first presented in Groundswell, but Open Leadership is more of a call to action than a financial exercise.

 The premise is encapsulated in the title of Chapter 1: “Why Giving up Control Is Inevitable.”
 Li asserts that today’s business world is too complex and competitive to permit organizations to continue to manage the way they have since the Industrial Revolution.
 That top-down philosophy assumes that people are idiots who can’t accomplish tasks without instructions, rigid rules and constant oversight.
 That worked okay when companies had some control over their environment, but today too many factors are out of their hands.
 So one man’s story of how an airline broke his guitar and refused to fix it becomes a cultural sensation while the airline stands by helplessly and fumes.
+The most startling part is that no one questioned whether the owner of the guitar had used a protective housing in the first place!

 Li (left) asserts that the only way to gain any level of control over today’s turbo-charged business environment is to give up as much control as possible.
 New business leaders set examples, demonstrate confidence and create cultures that tolerate intelligent, well-intentioned failure.
 And guess what?
 It turns out that when smart people are given the latitude to make decisions, they tend to make better ones than if someone else makes decisions for them.